cyberbuddy-io/open-source-contribution-for-beginners/README.md

    ii.
 To copy the contents of the repository in your local
     `git clone <paste the copied url from github>`

-  opt: open your cloned repository in an editor(ide)
+   Then you can open the cloned repository in any IDE and make changes.

 3- Create a new branch (name of the branch should be your username)